Nevin100/PagePulse/README.md

 ## 🚀 Overview

 **PagePulse** is not your average bookstore – it’s a **fully-loaded e-commerce platform** built on the **MERN stack**.
-Whether you're a casual reader or a literary maniac, PagePulse delivers a smooth, fast, and secure book-buying experience.
+Whether you're a casual reader or a literary maniac, PagePulse delivers a smooth, fast, and secure book-buying experience with Admin Dashboard.

 ---